turf-sports/dslop/README.md

 npx dslop
 ```

-By default, checks your branch changes (committed + uncommitted) against the codebase.
+By default, checks your branch changes against the codebase.
+If no changes found, automatically does a full scan.

 ## Install